xTheRealDanieL/Mentor-AI/README.md

-# 🌐 Mentor AI Prototype – Frontend
+# 🌐 Mentor AI Prototype

-Welcome to the frontend of the **Mentor AI Prototype**, a sleek, lightweight interface for interacting with an AI-powered backend (built on `flan-t5-large` + math fallback).
+Welcome to the **Mentor AI Prototype**, a sleek, lightweight interface for interacting with an AI-powered backend (built on `flan-t5-large` + math fallback).

 This site is built for clarity, usability, and easy integration — all hosted on GitHub Pages for public viewing and demo access.